kaso-gg/KasoGG/index.md

 ### ACTIVE POINTS ALGORITHM FOR TODAY'S EVENT:
+We're playing in Old School's zero build squad league today.
+This is Week 3 of a 6 week "league".
+He draws names and squads are assigned randomly.
+There will be VBuck giveaways.
 Scoring is Old School's format starting with 15pts for 1st, then 9pts for 2nd place down to 1 point for 10th place.
 Many folks will be streaming including [CPK_Jamieo](http://www.twitch.tv/cpk_jamieo), possibly myself, and of course the majority of the tournament flow will be handled on [Old School's YouTube](https://www.youtube.com/@oldschool2.0)

 ## Session Overview and Top Results
 **Click here for [FULL TABLE](https://www.kaso.gg/fullresults) and full [KILL FEED](https://www.kaso.gg/killfeed)**<br>